yc4ny/xR-EgoPose/README.md

 ```

 Make sure to load the finetuned model as model path.
 The default data is set to the testing set.
 The visualization includes the original image with the overlay of predicted 3d joints in orange and the ground truth 3d joints in blue.
+The terminal prints the MPJPE error in mm.

+## References
+Base code is adapted from xR-Egopose's official repository.
+Part of the code is referenced and adapted from these users:
+@twice154, @ahuard0, @FloralZhao, @jiangyutong.